joe-allen/overleaonline/README.md

 - on slider.twig add `element = function('is_front_page') ? a : span;`
 - Slider 'left' arrow working?
 - If you refresh 1/2 down the page, the hamburger is shown even if you scroll all the way to the top.
+- Thank you copy/image for "membership-thank-you" page
+- Yoast block site from SEO for "membership-thank-you" page
+- Buy / install SSL

 ----